ropensci-training/workshop-stanford-2014-06/README.md

 **June 18th, 2-4pm**
 *Turing  Auditorium at Polya Hall*

-Welcome to the GitHub repository for the Melbourne workshop.
+Welcome to the GitHub repository for the Stanford workshop.
 All the code and packages included in this material is already installed on our RStudio server.
 You'll simply need to login [here](http://rstudio.ropensci.org/) with the credentials provided to you at the workshop.

 You'll be able to copy-paste all of the code provided here directly into RStudio.